BhavaniPrasadBhavani/passionfruit_streaming_service/README.md

 ### Frontend Setup

-1. Clone this repository:
-2. Certainly.
+1. Certainly.
 I'll create a structured README.md file for your GitHub repository based on the information you've provided.
 This README will guide users through setting up and implementing your video streaming service project. markdownCopy# AWS-powered Video Streaming Service

 This project implements a video streaming service using React for the frontend and AWS services (CloudFront and S3) for content delivery.